Sang-Truong20/SEPE/doc/source-documentation.md

 │   │   │   │   └── index.jsx      // Team detail page.
 Uses `EntityDetail` to render team info.
 Read-only; shows leader, chapter, and createdAt.
 │   │   │   └── index.jsx          // Team list page.
 Renders `EntityTable` listing teams with view and delete actions.
 Uses `useTeams` hook.
 │   │   └── users/
 │   │       └── index.jsx          // User management page.
 Displays list of users with roles and statuses.
-Integrates `useUsers` for fetching and updating user data.
+Integrates `useRanking` for fetching and updating user data.
 │   ├── landing/
 │   │   └── index.jsx              // Landing page: marketing site with sections (features, hackathons, timeline, FAQ) and a modal login dialog that delegates to `Login` component and `loginGoogle` service.
 Uses AOS for scroll animations and Tailwind styling.
 Handles login mutation to store tokens and redirect based on role claim in JWT.
 │   ├── notfound/